North Carolina man describes how he comforted trooper who was fatally shot

 A North Carolina man on Wednesday described how he comforted a state trooper he found lying in the road after the officer was fatally shot during a traffic stop.

-Hilton Cox told WECT-TV that he was inside his home when he heard shots ring out and he drove to the scene.
+Hilton Cox told WECT-TV that he was at home when he heard shots ring out and he drove to the scene.
 Cox said he found the police vehicle with its blue lights still flashing.
 He saw the trooper lying in the road.

 "I immediately called 911 and started talking to him, checking his vitals.
 He had a pulse.
 He was breathing and he still had a heartbeat and was gasping for air,” Cox told the station.
 “I held onto him until the EMTs showed up.”